EC528-Fall-2025/CloudNeuro-Tekton/docs/setup.md

 You should see ASCII art returned.

-If that doesn't work, you ucan test the backup public instance hosted by CHRIS:
+If that doesn't work, you can test the backup public instance hosted by CHRIS:
 * `curl "https://figlet.chrisproject.org/?message=Hello+World"`